semlix/semlix/docs/source/nested.rst

 than index-time nesting (potentially much slower), since you must perform additional searches for each found document.

-Future versions of Whoosh may include "join" queries to make this process more efficient (or at least more automatic).
+Future versions of semlix may include "join" queries to make this process more efficient (or at least more automatic).